The path to zero waste.

 Sierra Energy defines reluctant wastes as those that would need to be examined more closely before determining their effectiveness in FastOx gasifiers.
 Reasons for this reluctance can vary but is based in the need for more information regarding the composition and elemental makeup of each material to predict their efficiency in the gasifier.
 We classify reluctant waste as the following:

 It is not thermodynamically optimal or economically efficient to use these wastes as the primary feedstock components for a FastOx gasifier.
 The technology will still function if they are used, but the system runs more efficiently if used in combination with other waste streams.
-If you have access to these types of waste and are interested in exploring the implications of using them in FastOx gasification, please contact us to discuss the possibilities for your gasification project.

 The only feedstock that cannot be accepted by FastOx gasification systems is radioactive waste.